Welcome to Holy Week at St. John in the Wilderness

-Between 1:00 and 4:00pm, all are encouraged to participate in the Veneration of the Cross in the Church.
+All are invited to participate in the Veneration of the Cross between 1:00 and 4:00pm in the Church.

 The story of Jesus did not end on the Cross, because the love of God cannot stay locked in a tomb.
 On Easter, we celebrate Jesus' conquering of death to bring new and abundant life to us all.

-Gather in the church.
-Bring flowers to share in the flowering of the cross.
+Gather in the church and bring flowers to share in the flowering of the cross.

 Bring your own basket and meet in the Rector's Garden.